Macklemore: Family

 Macklemore became engaged to his girlfriend of seven years, Tricia Davis, on January 21, 2013.
 On January 3, 2015, he announced on Twitter that he and Davis were expecting their first child that May.
-After the release of "Growing Up (Sloane's Song)", which featured English singer-songwriter Ed Sheeran, the couple announced that their daughter, Sloane Ava Simone Haggerty, had been born on May 29.
-Following the birth of Sloane, they married on June 27, 2015.
+After the release of "Growing Up (Sloane's Song)", which featured English singer-songwriter Ed Sheeran, the couple announced that their daughter was born in May.
+They married on June 27, 2015.

 In September 2017, the couple announced that they were expecting their second child.
 On April 3, 2018, Macklemore announced during a performance at the 3Arena that Davis had given birth to their second daughter.
-He did not tell the crowd her name.
-In 2021, they had their third child, Hugo.

-In 2017, Macklemore's grandmother, Helen Schott, celebrated her 100th birthday, with the two traveling around Modesto, California for the music video of his song "Glorious."
+In 2021, they had their third child.
+Earlier in 2017, Macklemore and his grandmother, Helen Schott, celebrated her 100th birthday, with the two traveling around Modesto, California for the music video of his song "Glorious."

 Health

 In August 2008, Macklemore admitted himself into drug rehabilitation for drug addiction and alcoholism, and celebrated three years of sobriety before a brief relapse in 2011, which he describes in his song "Starting Over".
 He said in a 2012 documentary that he spent most of his twenties trying to combat his addictions and destructive way of life:

 I want to be someone who is respected and not just in terms of my music.
 I want to be respected in terms of the way that I treat people...
 Music is my creative outlet in terms of expressing what is important to me; what has importance, what has a value.
 And I want to be respected for that.

 On May 14, 2016, Macklemore appeared in U.S. President Barack Obama's weekly address to talk about the dangers of addiction to opioids and prescription painkillers.
 Macklemore talked about his own experiences with abuse of painkillers, stating "When you're going through it, it's hard to imagine anything being worse than addiction.
 But the shame and stigma associated with the disease keeps too many people from seeking the help they actually need.
 Addiction isn't a personal choice or a personal failure."

-On September 29, 2018, Macklemore headlined Recovery Fest in Pawtucket, Rhode Island.
-Recovery Fest was formed to have a drug- and alcohol-free concert and support charities that worked in combating opioid addiction.

-In the summer of 2020, during and in part due to the social isolation that took place during the COVID-19 lockdowns, Macklemore relapsed and suffered a near-fatal overdose.
+On September 29, 2018, Macklemore headlined a concert titled Recovery Fest in Pawtucket, Rhode Island, held as a drug- and alcohol-free event to support charities that worked in combating opioid addiction.
+In the summer of 2020, during and in part due to the social isolation that took place during the COVID-19 lockdowns, Macklemore relapsed and suffered an overdose.
 He was hospitalized and given treatment; he eventually recovered from the episode.
 This experience, as well as the ongoing challenge of overcoming addiction while also raising children, served as an inspiration for much of the lyrical content that makes up his third solo studio album, Ben.